Denomica/Denomica.OData.Extensions/Denomica.OData.Cosmos.Extensions/readme.md

 A library that exposes functionality for converting OData parameters into a [`QueryDefinition`](https://docs.microsoft.com/dotnet/api/microsoft.azure.cosmos.querydefinition) object for Cosmos DB.

+## Documentation

+The documentation for this library is available on the [library wiki](https://github.com/Denomica/Denomica.OData.Extensions/wiki).

+> Note!
+The wiki is still heavily under development.
+There will be improvements to the documentation.

 ## Versions

 ### 0.9.x-preview